coderefinery/git-collaborative/content/distributed.md

 ```

 - A fork is basically a (bare) clone.
-- The upstream repo and the fork are in principle independent repositories.
+- The forked repo and the fork are in principle independent repositories.
 - When forking we copy all commits, all branches.

 After we clone the fork we have three in principle independent repositories: